MichealSBingham/iris-training/README.md

 Note that even after installing the requirements, you may get a Library Not Found Error and have to install one more library on some machines.

-## Prepare Directories

-(1).
-Put the dataset root into the project folder /iris
-	- It should have a structure like so:
-				/iris
-					-/ucf-crime-dataset
-						-/abuse
-							-..Videos of abuse
-							 ...
-						-/theft
-							-...
-Videos of theft
-						/...
-						/...
-						/Rest of Categories...

-(2) Make a new folder in the same directory of the iris repository named 'dataset' and create the following folders inside it.
-(Without copying the videos.
-This directory should be empty for now with only folders)
-				/dataset
-					/test
-						/abuse
-						/theft
-						/etc. (Folder names must be the same as the folder names in the crime dataset) /train
-						/abuse
-						/theft
-						/etc. (Folder names must be the same as the folder names in the crime dataset) /val
-						/abuse
-						/theft
-						/etc. (Folder names must be the same as the folder names in the crime dataset)

 ## Split the video dataset into test/train/val sets